computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 ### Step 2: Set up a SQL Database

-When using Advanced Custom Fields and Custom Post Types, much of the your site's content *and* structure is stored in your SQL database.
+When using Advanced Custom Fields and Custom Post Types, much of the your site's content *and* structure is stored in the SQL database.
 So, it makes a lot of sense to use a managed SQL service like Cloud SQL where you can easily make, schedule, and restore database backups.